borft/solax-php/README.md

 PHP scraper for Solax PV Cloud

+Scrapes performance data from a Solax Solar inverter from the Solax Cloud by using the APP Api

 To make it work with persistent db storage:
 - create a db (tested on PG)
- - impotr db schema from database.sql
+- import db schema from database.sql
 -  create a user, and put credentials in the import (example-db.php) and pv_push scripts
 - add api-key (not read-only) and site-id to pv_push script